DamienGulliver/HAL/README.md

 - OpenAI for their Realtime API
 - NVIDIA for Jetson Nano support
 - QEngineering for their Jetson Nano Deep Learning image
+- CONCENTRIX for their HAL-9000 3D print files
 - Contributors and maintainers

 ## Support